LogoCustom Linear Actuator

 TopicKnownUnknownHandling

-Thermal derating under enclosure temperature riseFuseology provides baseline derating guidance at 25 C.Installed ambient and enclosure airflow conditions.Treat fuse selection as preliminary until thermal validation is complete.
+Thermal derating under enclosure temperature riseFuseology provides baseline derating guidance at 25 C.[待确认 / Pending confirmation] installed ambient profile and airflow constraints in final enclosure.Treat fuse selection as preliminary until thermal validation is complete.

 Comparison